Analytic Extended Dynamic Mode Decomposition: Numerical simulations

 which possess a stable equilibrium at the origin and an unstable limit cycle.
 The eigenvalues of the Jacobian matrix of the system at the origin are $-0.5\pm i\sqrt{3}/2$.
 The Koopman eigenvalues are computed with DMD, EDMD, and analytic EDMD in two different settings.
-In the first setting, $50$ data pairs are generated over $[-1,1]^2$ with a sampling time $\Delta t=1$, and monomial basis functions are used up to total degree $3$ (Figure \ref{fig_VDP}(a)).
-In the second setting, $250$ data pairs are generated over $[-1,1]^2$ with a sampling time $\Delta t=0.5$, and monomial basis functions are used up to total degree $8$ (Figure \ref{fig_VDP}(b)).
+In the first setting, $M=50$ data pairs are uniformly distributed over $X=[-1,1]^2$ with the sampling time $\Delta t=1$, and monomial basis functions are used up to total degree $|\alpha|_{max}=3$ (\cref{fig_VDP}(a)).
+In the second setting, $M=250$ data pairs are generated over $[-1,1]^2$ with the sampling time $\Delta t=0.5$, and monomial basis functions are used up to total degree $|\alpha|_{max}=8$ (\cref{fig_VDP}(b)).
 In both cases, we observe that analytic EDMD yields very accurate results.
-In particular, there is no spurious eigenvalue, even with a small dataset (Figure \ref{fig_VDP}(a)) or when fast eigenvalues are captured (Figure \ref{fig_VDP}(b)).
+In particular, there is no spurious eigenvalue, even with a small dataset (\cref{fig_VDP}(a)) or when fast eigenvalues are captured (\cref{fig_VDP}(b)).
 The principal eigenfunction associated with the eigenvalue $\lambda=-0.5+ i\sqrt{3}/2$ is also computed in the second setting.
-The results are shown in Figure \ref{fig_VDP_eigfct} and are consistent with those obtained in \cite{MauroyMezic_CDC} from the vector field.
+The level sets of the absolute value of the eigenfunction are the so-called isostables of the equilibrium \cite{MMM_isostables} (\cref{fig_VDP_eigfct}(a)), while the level sets of the argument correspond to a periodic partition of the basin of attraction (\cref{fig_VDP_eigfct}(b)).
+The results are consistent with those obtained in \cite{MauroyMezic_CDC} from the vector field. \end{example}